 Trying to get out of a timeshare you no longer want is frustrating!
 You no longer want to pay for a timeshare that can’t be used, sold or given away.

-But before you lose hope; your timeshare attorney will take a look at the state laws covering timeshares where you purchased.
+But before you lose hope; your Fidelity timeshare lawyer will take a look at the state laws covering timeshares where you purchased.
 Every state except four – Alaska, Kansas, Vermont and Wyoming – have laws regulating timeshares.
 Many states require sellers to include specific provisions protecting buyers in their contracts.
 Failure to comply with these laws may constitute a breach of contract by the seller, which could cancel your timeshare contract and make it unenforceable against you.

 There are many provisions, some are straightforward, and others are technical.
 For example, among many state provisions, the law requires the contract to advise the purchaser of its total financial obligation, including purchase price and all other additional charges, and to advise the purchaser of the nature and duration of each agreement between the business offering the vacation timesharing plans for sale and the individual or business entity managing your timeshare.